confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 key in the underlying Kafka topic.
 If the value of the message key in the topic is the same as one of the columns defined in the stream, you can specify the key in the WITH clause of the CREATE STREAM statement.
+If you use this column name later to perform a join or a repartition, ksqlDB knows that no repartition is needed.
+In effect, the named column becomes an alias for ROWKEY.

 For example, if the Kafka message key has the same value as the `pageid` column, you can write the CREATE STREAM statement like this: